soundpress/RulesOfNYC/docs/c26/index.rst

       c.
 At the same time, or some time thereafter, an applicant shall seek a scouting, rigging, and/or shooting permit.

       d.
-At the same time, or prior thereto, the applicant shall have obtained and provided to MOFTB a certificate of insurance for a policy that reflects the requirements contained in 43 RCNY § 9-03 of this chapter.
+At the same time, or prior thereto, the applicant shall have obtained and provided to MOFTB a certificate of insurance for a policy that reflects the requirements contained in 43 RCNY § 9-03.

    (2) New Project Account Application contents.
 Applicants shall complete an application, on a form prescribed by MOFTB, which shall contain detailed identifying information about the applicant and the project.
 In completing such form, applications shall provide the information set forth below.